 Blue recycling bin

 Recycling has never been easier!
-Simply place these items clean, dry and loose in your blue bin and put out for collection:
+Simply place these items clean, dry and loose in your blue bin and put out for collection by 6.30 am:

 - Plastic bottles